mlafore3/QuoraTrendAnalyzer/README.md

 >python main.py ~/filepath/filename.csv
 >
 >
-> The whitehouse.csv is the best testing file given.
-As airquality was not of the proper input.
+> The whitehouse.csv and hospital.csv are the best testing files given, as airquality was not of the proper format.
 >
 > Note: this is written in Python 3